Cameron Smith (golfer)

 Cameron Smith (born 18 August 1993) is an Australian professional golfer who currently plays on the LIV Golf League.
 He won the 2022 Open Championship, and has won five other tournaments on the PGA Tour, including the 2022 Players Championship.
 He has also won the Australian PGA Championship three times.

 Early life

-Smith was born in Logan City, Queensland, and grew up in the northern suburb of Bray Park where he attended Pine Rivers State High School throughout his upbringing.
+Smith was born in Brisbane, Queensland, and grew up in the northern suburb of Bray Park where he attended Pine Rivers State High School throughout his upbringing.
 As a two-year-old, Smith began playing at Wantima Country Club, a small golf course in the northern suburb of Brisbane while his father Des worked as a printer and was a club captain at the club.
 Smith's mother, Sharon, worked at the local department store.
 Smith has a sister, Mel.
 In 2010, Smith represented Australia in the boys' division of the Trans Tasman Cup alongside Ryan Peake.

 Professional career

 Australasian Tours

 In 2013, Smith turned professional.
 He played on the PGA Tour of Australasia.
 Smith finished tied for second at the 2015 Coca-Cola Queensland PGA Championship and at the 2016 Emirates Australian Open.

 Smith played on the Asian Tour in 2014, finishing in the top-10 seven times and finishing 5th on the Order of Merit.
 His best finish was tied for second at the 2014 CIMB Niaga Indonesian Masters.
 Smith's first PGA Tour event was the CIMB Classic in October 2014, which was a co-sanctioned event with the Asian Tour; he tied for 5th.